Skip to main content

 Give your indoor jungle a jolly makeover this Christmas

 As you decorate for the holidays, don't forget your plants!
 Incorporating your houseplants into your holiday celebrations and decor is a great way to brighten up your home.
 Christmas may be one of the most common holidays for decorations, so don't forget that plants can be useful for other holiday festivities as well.
 No matter what you're celebrating this winter season, this guide has something for everyone!
-For tips on how to make your plants festive for the holiday season, follow this simple guide to houseplant holiday decorations.
+While some plants are naturally festive (like the Christmas cactus), these decoration ideas are great for any type of plant you own.
+Here are some ideas for houseplant holiday decorations you're sure to love.

 Add ornaments and lights to your houseplants

 Here’s a simple holiday plant idea: Furnish your houseplants with ornaments, tinsel, and string lights.
 If you’re doing this in lieu of a Christmas tree, it’ll very likely be much cheaper than furnishing a 6-foot-tall tree, as you can buy most of the mini decorations at your local dollar store!
 Money trees, corn plants, and rubber trees are just a few houseplants with strong central stems that can handle minor weight from lights and ornaments.
-If you want to avoid placing anything onto your plants, create holiday stakes with cut-out Santas, snowflakes, ornaments, and more.
+You can also hang lights or ornaments directly on the pot, rather than on the plant itself.

 Read more